 He was not fine at all.

-It was getting nowhere.
+It was going nowhere.

 There was one candidate.

 "Atem!
-It's been a while, what's going on?"
+It's been a while — what's up?"

 Atem talked.